-Governments using the Safe System approach focus on preventing all fatal and severe injury crashes.
-It recognizes that the responsibility for crash prevention resides not only with roadway users but with transportation professionals and decision makers.
-Agencies using the Safe System approach have been more effective in reducing traffic deaths and severe injuries than more traditional approaches that focus on all crashes.8

-The Safe System approach focuses on the following key guiding principles that shape how stakeholders address transportation safety (Figure 3-5).
+Governments using the Safe System approach focus on preventing all fatal and severe injury crashes and recognize that the responsibility for crash prevention resides not only with roadway users but with transportation professionals and decision makers.
+Agencies using the Safe System approach have been more effective in reducing traffic deaths and severe injuries than more traditional approaches that focus on all crashes.
+The Safe System approach focuses on the following key guiding principles that shape how stakeholders address transportation safety, shown in Figure 3-5.
+Refer to the Regional Transportation Safety Strategy for detailed information on the Safe System approach.

-8 Sustainable and Safe: A Vision and Guidance for Zero Road Deaths, World Resources Institute, Global Road Safety Facility (2017) 3-21
+&lt;sup>8 Sustainable and Safe: A Vision and Guidance for Zero Road Deaths, World Resources Institute, Global Road Safety Facility (2017)